labex-labs/open-source-labs/python/practical-python/lab-03-02-more-functions-more-on-functions/step17.md

 # Exercise 3.7: Picking a different column delimiter

-Although CSV files are pretty common, it’s also possible that you could encounter a file that uses a different column separator such as a tab or space.
-For example, the file `Data/portfolio.dat` looks like
+Although CSV files are pretty common, it's also possible that you could encounter a file that uses a different column separator such as a tab or space.
+For example, the file `Data/portfolio.dat` looks like this:
-this:

 ```csv
 name shares price